perturber/shubham/about.md

 <div class="bubble" markdown="1">

-My name is Shubham Kejriwal.
-I’m a final-year Ph.D. student in the gravitational waves group led by Prof. Alvin Chua in the department of Physics at the National University of Singapore.
-I primarily work on developing the data analysis pipeline for the upcoming LISA mission.
+My name is Shubham Kejriwal, a final-year Ph.D. student in gravitational wave data analysis at the National University of Singapore.
+My PhD is supervised by Prof. Alvin Chua.
+My research focuses on developing the data analysis pipeline for the upcoming LISA mission.
 I am proficient in Bayesian statistics and machine learning, with a working knowledge of general-relativistic waveform modeling.

 </div>